cloudflare/cloudflare-docs/content/stream/edit-videos/player-enhancements.md

 ## Properties

 - `title`: The title that appears when viewers hover over the video.
 The title can differ from the file name of the video.
-- `share_link`: Provides the user with a "click-to-copy" option to easily share the video URL.
+- `share_link`: Provides the user with a click-to-copy option to easily share the video URL.
 - `channel_link`: The HTTPS URL users will be directed to when selecting the logo from the video player.
 - `logo`: A valid HTTPS URL for the image of your logo.